-AMP or accelerated mobile pages allows your website content to load quickly on mobile devices.
+AMP or accelerated mobile pages allow your website content to load quickly on mobile devices.
 But when it comes to tracking your visitors in Google Analytics from AMP, many people find the process difficult and complex.

-What is Accelerated Mobile Pages (AMP)?
+What Are Accelerated Mobile Pages?

 Since Google has now gone mobile-first, you have to ensure that your site works properly on mobile devices without hindering the overall experience.
 Mobile-first means that Google will give preference to a site’s performance on mobile as compared to desktop and will rank them higher.